Here are the best classic rum cocktails to make, with either white or dark rum! These popular fruity mixed drinks will please everyone.

 All hail the strawberry daiquiri!
 This rum cocktail also has a distinct 1990's resort vibe, but pleasantly so.
 Our version has pure berry flavor and is just sweet enough.
 One taste, and you’ll be singing its praises!
 If you'd like, whip up a little lime daiquiri as a festive topping: and it adds even more lime-y flavor as it mixes in.

-Last up in our rum cocktails: a tart, complex and refreshing classic cocktail for the adventurous drinker: the Hemingway daiquiri!
+Next up in our rum cocktails: a tart, complex and refreshing classic cocktail for the adventurous drinker: the Hemingway daiquiri!
 This spin on the Classic Daiquiri was invented in the 1920's in honor of the famous writer himself, Ernest Hemingway.
 It’s got tart, almost bitter grapefruit to balance the acidity of the lime, and maraschino liqueur, a cherry liqueur with notes of sour cherry and almond.
-There’s a lot going on flavor-wise, but it’s very easy to make.

 Ingredients: White rum, grapefruit juice, lime juice, Maraschino liqueur

 Here’s a 1920’s cocktail that’s all about charm: the Mary Pickford cocktail!
 Take one sip and it’s intriguing: pleasantly sweet and sour from the pineapple juice with a slightly funky finish from the Maraschino.
 This one looks like it’s straightforward: but there’s more to this pretty pink drink than you’d expect.